 \section{Introduction}

-Black hole collision and the physics of the ensuing gravitational wave emission, in its full nonlinear form is highly nontrivial; and allows only approximate analytical understanding in the inspiral and ringdown phases.
-The crucial merger phase is left to the numerical relativity computations.
+Black hole collision and the physics of the ensuing gravitational wave emission, in its full nonlinear form, is highly nontrivial; and allows only approximate analytical understanding in the inspiral and ringdown phases.
+The crucial merger phase, when the amplitude of the gravitational wave is the largest, is left to the numerical relativity computations.
 There is of course no problem with this state of affairs, but it would be quite useful to have some understanding of the merger and the gravitational radiation phenomena using basic introductory physics.
 Fortunately, two such beautiful expositions \cite{Mathur,LIGO_team}, appeared where non-relativistic physics is used to describe the merger and estimate the source parameters using the measured data.
-Of course as Newtonian theory does not allow gravitational waves by fiat, this input must be taken from General Relativity.
-So the only input from General Relativity is the energy loss per time (power) formula due to gravitational radiation.
+Of course, as Newtonian theory does not allow gravitational waves by fiat, this input must be taken from General Relativity (GR).
+So the only input from GR is the {energy loss per unit time } (power) formula due to gravitational radiation.
 The papers \cite{Mathur,LIGO_team} give a good understanding of the measured gravitational wave data in terms of interacting and merging binaries.
 In the detectors, strain (relative change in the distances of the detector mirrors), frequency change in the transient wave, and the total time in the detector frame are measured.
-All the information about the source, such as the luminosity distance of the source, the interacting masses, the energy lost to gravitational waves etc., can be inferred using these data and the underlying theory.
-Of course if the underlying theory is the Newtonian gravity, one should only expect an order of magnitude matching, not an accurate one.
+All the information about the source, such as the luminosity distance of the source, the interacting masses, the energy lost to gravitational waves, etc., can be inferred using these data and the underlying theory.
+Of course, if the underlying theory is Newtonian gravity, one should only expect an order-of-magnitude matching, not an accurate one.